ibm-cloud-docs/account/iam-groups.md

 Additionally, an administrator or editor can be assigned access to manage an individual group by creating an access policy where the resource is the Access group ID.
 For more information about access policies and roles for the IAM Access Groups service, see [IAM access](/docs/account?topic=account-userroles#userroles).

+## Before you begin
+{: #prereq-create-groups-tf}
+{: terraform}

 Before you can set up access groups by using Terraform, make sure that you have completed the following:
-{: terraform}

 - Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
 - Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
-{: terraform}

 ## Creating an access group in the console
 {: #create_ag}